bjcoleman/katacoda-scenarios/git_immersion/10aliases.md

 `nano ~/.gitconfig`{{execute}}

-Add the following and then save the file:
+You will see the settings we added at the beginning of this scenario.
+Add the following at the bottom of the file and then save the file:

 `[alias]
   co = checkout